This site uses cookies

 • Chief Executive (who will also be the Monitoring Officer)

-• The Commissioner’s Chief Finance Officer [CFO]
+• The Commissioner’s Chief Finance Officer

-• Head of Strategic Commissioning and Partnerships
+• Head of Estates and Facilities Management

-• This Scheme should be read in conjunction with the Contract Standing Orders and Financial It should be noted that the Financial Regulations and Contract Standing Orders may contain delegations and will also cover the roles and responsibilities of the Chief Constable’s CFO in relation to the budget provided to Hampshire Constabulary.
+• This Scheme should be read in conjunction with the Contract Standing Orders and Financial It should be noted that the Financial Regulations and Contract Standing Orders may contain delegations and will also cover the roles and

-2 General principles of delegation
+2 – General principles of delegation

 • The Scheme does not attempt to list all matters that form part of everyday management responsibilities.
 The overall budget is agreed by the Commissioner, and chief officers and budget managers are authorised to incur expenditure in accordance with the estimates that make up the budget.
+Any variation is to be

-• When a statutory officer is considering a matter that is within another officer’s area of responsibility, that officer should be consulted before authorising the
+• When a statutory officer is considering a matter that is within another officer’s area of responsibility, that officer should be consulted before authorising the action.

 • The officers are responsible for making sure that members of staff they supervise know about the provisions and obligations of this

-• The Police and Social Responsibility Act 2011 and other relevant legislation issued under this
+• The Police and Social Responsibility Act 2011 and other relevant legislation issued under this Act

 • Financial Regulations